-- Create your own strategic plan for a sustainable future by drawing on your classroom experiences, field studies, and study tour visits
+- Create your own strategic plan for a sustainable future by drawing on classroom experiences, field studies, and study tour visits

 The program is right for you if you study environmental studies, public policy, general environmental affairs, and have a passion for sustainability and conservation.